zachmccabe/zachmccabe.github.io/_travel/dumb-questions.md

 >"What is felt to be a message in one language does not necessarily survive the translation process.
 Information is more than words: it is words that fit into a cultural framework.
 Culturally adequate translation is an undervalued art."
 >
-> Geert Hofstede et al., "Intercultural Encounters," in Cultures and Organizations: software of the mind.
+> Geert Hofstede et al., "Intercultural Encounters," Cultures and Organizations: software of the mind.
 (New York: McGraw Hill, 2010), 394.

 After I moved back to the US, I learned that Americans' reputation for blunt talk is true.
-(Usually.)
+Usually.
 Acclimatization took a few years, and some awkward conversations.

 In my experience, this pattern is well-represented between both men and women.
 It feels most obvious in business talk.
-Questions delivered this way usually work well, too.
+Questions delivered this way work well, too.
+Usually.

 "In my experience..."
 But who are you?